 - High operating costs following low population density/vast distances

-In short - we are interested in exploring if a set of combined and well chosen interventions around product pricing, product offering and staffing which could lead to significantly higher farmer interest and retention - and thereby impact.
-In order to fund these investments and step change lowering the complexity of our traditional core model we are interested in exploring some radical simplifications (e.g. meeting frequency/staffing structures) and/or tech solution (e.g. ‘paperless’ using tablets).
-We would look to trial this in a 20-25 village size pilot (~6,000 farmers) in one isolated district in Year 1.
-Ultimately, the goal of this trial is to find a path to radically improve our Farmer:FO ratio at constant or lower costs which allows us to scale up our program at a higher SROI.
+In short, we are interested in exploring if a set of combined and well chosen interventions around product pricing, product offering, and staffing could lead to significantly higher farmer interest and retention - thereby increasing impact.
+In order to fund these investments and decrease the complexity of our traditional core model we are interested in exploring some radical simplifications (e.g. meeting frequency/staffing structures) and/or tech solution (e.g. ‘paperless’ using tablets).
+We would look to trial this in a 20-25 village size pilot (~6,000 farmers) in one isolated district in the first year.
+Ultimately, the goal of this trial is to to scale up our Tanzania program with a higher SROI.

 Responsibilities & Expectations

-- First and foremost, in this role, you are tasked to build out a detailed trial project plan (incl.
+- Build out a detailed trial project plan (incl.
 Theories of Change/identifying Leap of Faith) and calendar which you hold you and your team accountable against.

-- Work with FAS to build a detailed financial model including a basic sensitivity analysis.
+- Work with our Finance Advisory Services to build a detailed financial model including a basic sensitivity analysis.

-- Specific trial deliverables includes evaluate and determine what to adopt, adapt or redesign in order to meet the trial objectives:
+- Evaluate and determine what to adopt, adapt or redesign in order to meet the trial objectives:

-- A critical component of the trial design is to work with M&E to ensure we can measure the effectiveness of our interventions.
+- A critical component of the trial design is to work with our Monitoring and Evaluation team to ensure we can measure the effectiveness of our interventions.

 - Once the design phase is over, this role includes preparing, closely monitoring and reporting progress/results around:

-- Execute Enrollment in collaboration with Biz Ops & Input Delivery in collaboration with Logistics
+- Execute Enrollment in collaboration with Business Operations & Input Delivery in collaboration with Logistics.

-- Monitor our important AG season/track KPIs and throughout the year track and motivate behind repayment
+- Monitor our important agricultural season/track Key Performance Indicators throughout the year track .

-- You own the direct management of a JG3 Trial Coordinator/Field Director and a JG2 Operational Support/Training Supervisor.
+- Directly manage a Trial Coordinator/Field Director and a Operational Support/Training Supervisor.

-- You’ll ensure that everyone—from your direct reports to the newest Field Officer in our program—is continually mentored, challenged, and supported by the organization.
+- Ensure everyone—from your direct reports to the newest Field Officer in our program—is continually mentored, challenged, and supported by the organization.
 This can include, but is not limited to, regular performance reviews, active development/promotion plans and weekly check-ins providing actionable and constructive feedback.

-- You are responsible for constantly reassess the critical path of your team and allocate resources accordingly
+- Constantly reassess the critical path of your team and allocate resources accordingly.

 - Field staff performance is a top priority and you will foster collaboration between your team and the People Division in order to explore powerful strategies to create a step change in our field staff’s performance - striving towards an ‘excellent customer experience’ for our farmers as well as building a strong culture of Wakulima Kwanza (Farmers First!) within your Trial Team.